viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 }
 ```

-Notice that both features need a list of favorites to work, since both need to interact with the favorites list.
-However, they are defined as separate, independent properties on each feature domain.
+Both features require access to a list of favorites since they interact with it.
+However, they each define their own independent properties for favorites within their respective domains.

-At least, we need a glue state that will hold on to both features state.
-In this example we will use a `TabBar` to help us switch between `Counter` and `Favorites` feature, the AppState represents this feature in our hierarchy.
+Finally, we need a shared state to encapsulate both feature states.
+In this example, we use a TabBar to switch between the Counter and Favorites features, and AppState serves as the root state in our domain hierarchy:

 ```dart